← All beaches & hotels

 Aulani, A Disney Resort & Spa

-Beach water quality and lagoon safety guide
+Beach water quality and lagoon planning guide

 📍 Ko Olina, West Oʻahu — 92-1185 Aliʻinui Dr